jjjjw/forbidden-sequencer/README.md

 - Events channel for sending scheduled events to TUI

 **Adapters** - Protocol output
-- `MIDIAdapter`: Converts frequency → MIDI, handles timing in goroutines
+- `MIDIAdapter`: Reads `midi_note` or `freq` from params, converts as needed, handles timing in goroutines
-- Future: OSC, etc.
+- `SuperColliderAdapter`: Sends OSC to scsynth, converts `midi_note` to `freq`, passes all params to SynthDef
+- `OSCAdapter`: Generic OSC output, converts params to OSC message arguments

 ### System Flow